laytenter/Insider-London/_tours/london/cultural-experiences/quirky-tour.md

 **On this tour you will**:

 * Explore London’s historic party district
-* Meet a group of lions that would upset any zoologist.
+* Meet a group of lions that would upset any zoologist
 * Discover the favourite intoxicants of old London
 * Find London’s most controversial sculptures
 * Learn the true origins of some of Britain’s favourite expressions